 Money And Planning

-Our budget wasn’t too high for our kids bathrooms.
-After all, IT’S A LITTLE BOYS BATHROOM.
+Our budget wasn’t too high for this bathroom.
+After all, IT’S A BOYS BATHROOM.
 We all know what this is going to be covered in sooner or later!

-But I still wanted to do something fun and make it pop.
+But that doesn’t meant I didn’t want it to be fun and cute.
 In the end, I came up with a simple design that stands out, and came in under budget.

 The Details on This Classic Black and White Bathroom

-I love all the contrast we were able to work into this room.
+I love all the contrast we were able to work into this room – from the pop of the grout to the fun shower curtain!

 Our handles are from Amerock and you can find the matte black pulls here, and the little handles here.
 They are called “Blackrock”.
 I love the clean lines and the fun handles- these would be a cute way to upgrade a dresser, too.